 Stuart Ray Sarbacker is Professor of Comparative Religion and Indian Philosophy in the School of History, Philosophy, and Religion.
 His work is centered on the relationships between the religious and philosophical traditions of Hinduism, Buddhism, and Jainism, especially with respect to the practices of mind-body discipline (yoga).
 He also works on issues related to method and theory in the study of religion, with a focus on religious experience and its interpretation.
 He received his Ph.D. from the University of Wisconsin-Madison and has performed institutional study and fieldwork in India, Nepal, Thailand, and Japan.
 Before coming to Oregon State University, he served as a Senior Lecturer in the Department of Religion at Northwestern University, where he received the Weinberg College of Liberal Arts Alumni Teaching Award for his distinguished teaching of undergraduate students.

-His teaching focuses on topical issues in Indic philosophy and religion and on emergent technologies, along with broad introductory courses on World Religions, Hinduism, Buddhism, and Islam.
+His teaching focuses on topical issues in Indic philosophy and religion, spirituality and ecology, and on emergent technologies, along with broad introductory courses on World Religions, Hinduism, Buddhism, and Islam.
 In many of his courses, Sarbacker utilizes innovative contemplative pedagogies that aim to bridge the gaps between academic study, self-reflection, and engagement in civic life.

 Professor Sarbacker has worked with a variety of students on undergraduate and graduate-level research, including in Applied Ethics, Environmental Humanities, and Women, Gender, and Sexuality Studies.
 He has also served as a member of the Alternative Masculinities Seminar sponsored by the Center for the Humanities at Oregon State.